 Hīnātore | Upskilling Māori and Pasifika workplace learners

-A two-year project to examine the impact of workplace literacy and numeracy programmes on Māori and Pasifika employees, as well as the cultural values that underpin the programmes.
-A collaboration of Kia Ora Consulting Ltd, Skills Highway (Industry Training Federation) and Careerforce ITO.
+A two-year project that examined the impact of workplace literacy and numeracy programmes on Māori and Pasifika employees, as well as the cultural values that underpin the programmes.
+This was a collaboration of Kia Ora Consulting Ltd, Skills Highway (Industry Training Federation) and Careerforce ITO.

 - why and how workplace literacy and numeracy programmes lead to successful outcomes for Māori and Pasifika employees in workplaces

 - how employees are validated as Māori and Pasifika employees in their learning programmes and workplaces